 Syncios Mobile Data Transfer ($39.95)

 This Mobile Data Transfer developed by Syncios is another data transfer app working on Windows and Mac.
 Similar to Dr.Fone Switch, it is also developed for phone-to-phone transferring.
-Compatible with a large numbers of Android brands, this app will be another helper for people who want to move data from Android to iOS.
+Compatible with a large number of Android brands, this app will be another helper for people who want to move data from Android to iPhone and iPad.